olomono/atm/Readme.md

 ### With ATM

 When you use ATM, the number of manual authentications can be reduced to a minimum while the other authentications are done automatically and in a secure manner.
-The authentications which ATM needs to automate the remaining authentications are the *initial authentications*.
+The authentications that ATM needs to automate the remaining authentications are the *initial authentications*.
 In the following, only the initial authentications are counted.

-An example procedure which makes use of QR code scanning could be the following:
+An example procedure making use of QR code scanning could be the following:

 1. **Alice** scans with her notebook the QR code of her smartphone to authenticate her smartphone's key **(1)**.
 1. Alice scans with her tablet the QR code of her smartphone to authenticate her smartphone key **(2)**.